Mobius1/xperience/README.md

 ```

 ## Rank Actions
-You can define callbacks on each rank by using the `Action` method.
+You can define callbacks on each rank by using the `Action` function.

-The function will be called both when the player reaches or drops to the level.
+The function will be called both when the player reaches the rank and drops to the rank.

 ```lua
 Config.Ranks = {